 The game ends when all 48 tiles have been placed.

-- Accessible and tile-placement and pick-up and deliver board game.
+- Accessible tile placement and pick-up and delivery board game.

 - Good-looking and quality components.

 - Unveiling/building the map is fun and exciting.

 Who should buy Explorers of the North Sea?

 Explorers is an excellent game for casual gamers.
 It looks brilliant on the table, fitting tiles together is very satisfying, and it offers a slightly deeper strategy than, let’s say Carcassonne, another family-friendly tile placer.

 Players: 2-4, best with 4

 Playing time: 60-120 minutes, depending on the player count